limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ![screenshot-18](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-18.png)

-I used `scp` to grab a copy of `/daemon/panel` to my analysis machine (running 64-bit Kali Linux and replicating the conditions of `pinkydb` as closely as possible) where [PEDA](https://github.com/longld/peda) is available and so that I could analyze it with `gdb`.
+I used `scp` to grab a copy of `/daemon/panel` to my analysis machine (running 64-bit Kali Linux and replicating the conditions of `pinkydb` as close as possible) where [PEDA](https://github.com/longld/peda) is available and so that I could analyze it with `gdb`.
 To be more precise, I ran `./panel` and attached `gdb` to it.

 ![screenshot-19](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-19.png)

-As seen above, ASLR was enabled and the stack was executable.
+As seen above, ASLR was not disabled and the stack was executable.

-Using `readelf`, I spotted the `main()` function along with the `handlecmd()` function which I guessed handles the input provided to the program listening at `tcp/31337`.
+Using `readelf`, I spotted the `main()` function along with the `handlecmd()` function which I supposed handles the input provided to the program listening at `tcp/31337`.

 ![screenshot-20](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-20.png)

-Disassembling the function with `gdb`, a breakpoint could be placed at `*handlecmd+70` before control is passed back to the program.
-It's here where I can analyze the stack overflow and the offset with which to control the RIP.
+Disassembling the function with `gdb`, I placed a breakpoint at `<handlecmd+70>` before the program took back control.
+I can analyze the stack overflow and the offset with which to control the RIP at this point.

 ![screenshot-21](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-21.png)